FatihYcan/Random-User-App/README.md

 - **Adding User:** Users can add the current user to the list by clicking the **Add User** button.
 - **Listing User Information:** The information of the added users is displayed in a table, so users can easily follow the information of the added people.
 - **Cannot Be Added Again Warning:** When a user who has previously been added to the table is tried to be added again, a warning message is displayed on the screen with SweetAlert2.
+- **Loading Screen:** 'Loading' text is displayed while the page is loading or new user information is retrieved.

 ## Technologies

 - HTML5